JasonKoopmans/StringMix/README.md

 are summarized by more than one pattern.
 Consider a lexicon that tags "Sarah" with "F" and "Thomas" with "F" and "L".
 Also consider the input of "Sarah Thomas" The patterns that would summarize this input would be "FF" and "FL"
-- **Mix**: A version or subset of the original list of tokens that represent the input string.
-A mix can be the original set of tokens.
-An example where Mixes are useful is when the match criteria is focused on looking for the presence of a last name, the Mix action could focus on something different, like extracting the first names on those cases

 ### Other concepts: